sam1018/html_vertical_tabs/test.md

 The packer/unpacker layer handles type conversion between native Python objects and omega variants.
 This layer is crucial for primitive types but is bypassed for complex types that use wrapper classes.

+'''Improvement Area:''' Currently, the <code>describe_api()</code> metadata is parsed in Python-generated code, which then calls separate packer/unpacker functions for native types.
+Parsing <code>describe_api()</code> directly in the C++ extension would allow the extension to handle type conversion internally, eliminating the need for generated packer/unpacker calls for native types.
+This would simplify the generated code and potentially improve performance by reducing the number of function calls across the Python/C++ boundary.

 ==== Two Approaches to Type Handling ====

 '''Native Python Objects (with conversion):'''